Tony Johor Kaki Travels for Food · Heritage · Culture · History

 But first, let's set the record straight, right off the bat.

 Hainanese curry rice is a fairly recent creation - a dish the Hainanese invented early last century (1900s) in British Malaya (which includes present day Malaysia and Singapore).
 There is no such dish in China's Hainan island itself.
-If you go to Hainan today and ask locals about Hainanese curry rice, you will get a blank or head scratching response.
+If you go to Hainan today and ask locals about Hainanese curry rice, you will get a blank stare or head scratching response.

 Map showing the location of Hainan Island